Ndzemdzela Langwa

-Ndzemdzela Langwa (born 5 March 1998), sometimes known as "Zoom" Langwa, is a Canadian soccer player who plays as a left-back for VfB Straubing in the Landesliga Bayern-Mitte.
+Ndzemdzela Langwa (born March 5, 1998), sometimes known as "Zoom" Langwa, is a Canadian soccer player who plays as a left-back for FC Palm City in the UAE Second Division League.

-Club career

-Youth
+Early life

 Born in Ottawa, to parents of Cameroonian descent, he began playing soccer at age 3 with Goulbourn SC.
 In 2009, Langwa began playing at Ottawa South United.
 In 2012, he joined Toronto FC Academy, where he spent two seasons.
 In 2014, he returned to Ottawa South United for their U17 team in the OYSL.

+Club career

+Semi-pro

 Late in 2014, he played for the Cataraqui Clippers in League1 Ontario, before returning to Ottawa to play for the Ottawa Fury Academy's U19 team in 2014 and their Première Ligue de soccer du Québec side in 2015.
 In 2015 he switched academy programs again, this time joining Vancouver Whitecaps FC Academy.

-Triestina
+Italy

-On 28 March 2017, after months of difficulty acquiring a visa, Langwa officially signed with Italian Serie C club Triestina.
-He made his league debut on 24 September 2017 against Mestre.
+In March 2017, after months of difficulty acquiring a visa, Langwa officially signed with Italian Serie C club Triestina.
+He made his league debut on September 24, 2017 against Mestre.

-Loan to Palmese

-On 5 January 2018, Langwa was loaned to Serie D side Palmese until the end of the season.
+In January 2018, Langwa was loaned to Serie D side Palmese until the end of the season.

-Socuéllamos
+Spain

-In summer 2018, Langwa trialled with Spanish Tercera División side UD Socuéllamos during preseason.
-After impressing during a friendly, he signed with the club on 6 August 2018.
+In the summer of 2018, Langwa trialled with Spanish Tercera División side UD Socuéllamos during preseason.
+After impressing during a friendly, he signed with the club in August 2018.

-HFX Wanderers
+North America

-On 5 February 2019 Langwa returned to Canada, signing with Canadian Premier League side HFX Wanderers.
-On 14 December 2019, the club announced that Langwa would not be returning for the 2020 season.
+In February 2019 Langwa returned to Canada, signing with Canadian Premier League side HFX Wanderers.
+After the 2019 season, the club announced that Langwa would not be returning for the 2020 season.

-Ocean City Nor'easters

 Following trials with Romanian second division side Pandurri, Spanish fourth division club Alhaurín de la Torre, and German Bundesliga club Schalke, Langwa eventually signed with Ocean City Nor'easters in the American fourth tier USL League Two, on May 7, 2021.

-Strubing
+Germany

 In 2021, he joined VfB Straubing in the German sixth tier Landesliga Bayern-Mitte.
 He made his debut on September 3 against SpVgg SV Weiden.

+In 2022, he joined SV Donaustauf in the Regionalliga Nord.

+UAE

+In October 2025, Langwa signed with UAE Second Division League side FC Palm City.